 Everyone in Denmark is being offered vaccination against COVID-19, including non-Danish citizens.
 It is important that as many people as possible are vaccinated so that we can control the epidemic.
-However, we are generally not offering vaccination to children under 16 years of age or to pregnant or breastfeeding women because the vaccines have not been tested and approved for these groups.
+Vaccination is recommended to all people aged 12 and older.

-The Danish Health Authority's vaccination calendar will continuously be updated so that you can keep track of when it will be your turn: www.sst.dk/vaccinationskalender
+The Danish Health Authority's vaccination calendar will continuously be updated so that you can keep track of when it will be your turn: www.sst.dk/en/English/publications/2021/Vaccination-calendar.